Stalking the Unicorn: Plot summary

 On his way Mallory meets Eohippus, a six-inch tall horse that helps him find the expert on unicorns, a former huntress still craving for adventure, Colonel Winifred Carruthers.
 Unlike Mürgenstürm, who gradually turns out to be more an accomplice in the crime than the victim, Carruthers and Eohippus are valuable allies.
 Due to Colonel, Mallory comes into contact with a magician, The Great Mephisto, and finds out the motives for the crime.
 In the unicorn's head there is a ruby that would enable the Grundy to move freely between the two worlds and gain more power than he has ever had.

 After a long search Mallory reaches Gillespie's flat on the 13th floor of a cheap hotel only to find out that the leprechaun ran away, the unicorn is already dead, and the gate between the two cities begins to close.
 In the meantime, Mallory's partners, Colonel and Eohippus, are caught by Gillespie.

 Soon after that the detective receives an invitation to the auction at which the precious ruby is to be sold.
 The Grundy appears there too, and he seems to have all the cards.
 Yet, it turns out that Mallory, with the help of Felina, has already found and hidden the jewel, which gives him an advantage over the enemy.
 Grundy sets Mallory's friends free and agrees to wait until the detective delivers the ruby.

 Mallory, who has no intention of letting the Grundy wreak havoc in both worlds, has the jewel transported to "his" New York just before the passage between the two worlds closes.
 Then he meets the Grundy only to inform him about it.
 Since the demon cannot be sure whether Mallory tells the truth he does not dare to kill the detective, but promises to have his revenge in the future.

 Mallory is content to stay in the alternative New York, where his work makes more sense.
 He is determined to continue his struggle against evil having the noble Colonel and of the mysterious Felina at his side.

 Reception

 Publishers Weekly called it an "enchanting blend of fantasy and hard-boiled detection", with "crisp dialogue and (an) imaginative setting".
 Similarly, the SF Sites Tammy Moore considered it to be "whimsical" and "an enjoyable and well-crafted novel"; Moore noted, however, that despite being a "deeply enjoyable read", it is "not a page-turner that will keep you up all night", and that it is "slightly dated (in that) it's written in a style that isn't often used any more".

+In Poland, the book was reviewed by Marek Oramus (Feniks, 5/91 (9), p.
+155-158).